Last updated on December 1st, 2020 at 05:34 am

 Is Harmony the same as Unity?

-You may make mistakes unity and harmony to be the same thing.
+You may make mistakes unity and harmony in design to be the same thing.
 However, they are different from each other and make a difference in the way you feel in a space.
-As we mentioned above Harmony is the sense that your overall design fits together perfectly.
+As we mentioned above Harmony is the sense that your overall design principles fits together perfectly.

 These may fit the same mood, aesthetic style, and theme.
 The important thing to remember is that every piece belongs together somehow, even if it is unlike everything else.